Home Energy Efficiency for Real Estate Professionals Course

 Upon completion of this course and passing the 30-question final exam (drawn from a larger pool), the student can download and print his/her own Certificate of Completion, which is auto-generated in the student's name.

-The student's information is recorded on InterNACHI's servers for compliance verification, and automatically logs completion into InterNACHI's online Continuing Education log.
-It counts as four InterNACHI Continuing Education hours (4 CE)
+The student's information is recorded on InterNACHI's servers for compliance verification.
+Completion is automatically entered into InterNACHI's online Continuing Education log, and it counts as four InterNACHI Continuing Education hours (4 CE).

 Contact: